techwolf-ai/workrb/CONTRIBUTING.md

 ## Adding a New Model

-Models in WTEB implement the `ModelInterface` for unified evaluation.
+Models in WorkRB implement the `ModelInterface` for unified evaluation.

 ### Step 1: Implement ModelInterface